 Visitors travelling to Torngat Mountains

 National Park through Labrador have the

-option of taking a ferry service (the MV
+option of taking a ferry service from Happy

-Northern Ranger) from Happy Valley-Goose

-Bay to Nain and, with prior arrangements
+Valley-Goose Bay to Nain and, with prior

-with Torngat Mountains Base Camp and
+arrangements with Torngat Mountains Base

-Research Station staff, can catch the charter
+Camp and Research Station staff, can catch

-flight to Saglek in Nain when it stops to
+the charter flight to Saglek in Nain when it

-refuel.
-This option may require a 3-night stay
+stops to refuel.
+This option may require a

-in Nain.
+3-night stay in Nain.

-The MV Northern Ranger runs in the ice-free months (generally July - October) from Happy Valley-Goose Bay to the coastal communities of Rigolet, Postville, Makkovik, Hopedale, Natuashish and Nain.
+The MV Kamutik W runs in the ice-free months (generally July - October) from Happy Valley-Goose Bay to the coastal communities of Rigolet, Postville, Makkovik, Hopedale, Natuashish and Nain.
 It takes about 3 days to get to Nain with a short stopover in each community to deliver freight and pick up passengers.

-Visitors also have the option of booking their own flight to Nain with one of the local airlines, overnighting, and then catching the charter flight to Saglek when it stops in Nain.
+Visitors also have the option of booking their own flight to Nain with Air Borealis, overnighting, and then catching the charter flight to Saglek when it stops in Nain.

-The reverse of either of these options is also available if you would like to connect with the MV Northern Ranger after your visit to the park when you're homeward-bound.
+The reverse of either of these options is also available if you would like to connect with the MV Kamutik W after your visit to the park when you're homeward-bound.